-Old meets new: Parks Canada’s artifacts get a new home
+Old meets new: Parks Canada’s national collection gets a new home

 Together under one roof

-The artifact collection is an integral part of interpretation, exhibits, and other programming used to share the stories of Parks Canada’s national historic sites, national parks and national marine conservation areas with visitors.
+The national collection is an integral part of interpretation, exhibits, and other programming used to share the stories of Parks Canada’s national historic sites, national parks, and national marine conservation areas with visitors.

-Parks Canada currently manages and operates six collection storage facilities located in five cities - Winnipeg, Cornwall, Ottawa, Quebec City and Dartmouth and is working on moving artifacts to a new collections facility that will be purpose-built for Parks Canada in Gatineau, Quebec.
+Parks Canada currently manages and operates six collection storage facilities located in five cities - Winnipeg, Cornwall, Ottawa, Quebec City, and Dartmouth - and work is underway to move the objects in these facilities to a new purpose-built collections facility in Gatineau, Quebec.

 Why a new building?

-Upon consolidation, the collection will be stored in the Gatineau facility specifically designed for collection storage and managed by a national team of collection specialists.
+Upon consolidation, the collection will be stored in the Gatineau facility specifically designed for collections preservation and managed by a national team of curatorial, collections and conservation specialists.

-The Dartmouth Archaeology Laboratory in Nova Scotia is the only building that will store artifacts as it meets the required conservation and security standards.
+The Dartmouth collections facility in Nova Scotia is the only building where artifacts will continue to be housed as it meets the required conservation and security standards.

 Building design and construction